Slovenia is one of the youngest European countries, becoming an independent state in 1991, after the collapse of the Yugoslav federation.

 Through the next couple centuries, the Slavic people found themselves in between a power struggle with the Franks, Magyars, as well as the Holy Roman Empire.

-Finally, by the 14th century, much of Slovenia was overpowered by the House of Habsburg, who maintained control until the beginning of the 20th century.
+Finally, by the 14th century, the House of Habsburg, who maintained control until the beginning of the 20th century, overpowered much of Slovenia.

 Industrialization thrived in Slovenia over the coming years, and the country found itself the center of focus in Yugoslavia.